-8.1.
-Combustion of Property: Refrain from behavior that leads to the intentional or unintentional combustion of personal, communal, or University property.
+- 8.1.
+Combustion of Property: Refrain from behavior that leads to the intentional or unintentional combustion of personal, communal, or University property. - 8.2.

-8.2.
 Fire Alarms: Students are expected to vacate a building during a fire alarm, whether during a drill or in an actual emergency.
 When an alarm sounds, all individuals must vacate the building (see Sections 2.1. and 7.4.).
 8.1.
 Students may not return until instructed to do so by a University official.
 Periodic, unannounced fire drills will be conducted in the residence halls during the academic year.
-Students who set off a fire alarm due to negligence and/or tampering with the equipment may be billed for the fees associated with resetting the alarm.
+Students who set off a fire alarm due to negligence and/or tampering with the equipment may be billed for the fees associated with resetting the alarm. - 8.3.

-8.3.
 Cooking Equipment: With the exception of microwave ovens, cooking equipment of any kind is not allowed in individual student rooms or lounges.
 This includes hot plates, toaster ovens, indoor grills, hot pots, immersion heaters, or any item with open coils.
-A complete list of unapproved items/appliances can be found on the DCL website.
+A complete list of unapproved items/appliances can be found on the DCL website. - 8.4.

-8.4.
 Candles and Incense: Candles and incense are prohibited in the residence halls.
 Students wishing to light candles for religious reasons must register their intention with the Department of Community Living.
 Religious candles must be handled according to the "Religious Candle Safety and Registration" information available at the Department of Community Living website.
 Decorative and/or scented candles are permitted if the wicks are removed.
 Students found responsible for candles or incense may be assessed a fine of up to \$150.00 per involved student.
-Fines may escalate with multiple offenses.

-8.5.
-Tampering with Safety Equipment: Tampering with fire or safety equipment, including the covering or removal of smoke detectors, creates a significant threat to everyone in the building and is strictly prohibited, as is hanging items from sprinkler pipes and heads.
+Fines may escalate with multiple offenses. - 8.5.
+Tampering with Safety Equipment: Tampering with fire or safety equipment, including the covering or removal of smoke detectors, creates a significant threat to everyone in the building and is strictly prohibited.
 Students found responsible for covering, removing, or tampering with smoke detectors may be assessed a fine of up to \$150.00 per involved student per occurrence, in addition to being subject to Residence Probation or other actions, including temporary or permanent removal.
-A parent or guardian of a student who repeats the offense may be contacted.
+A parent, guardian, or emergency contact of a student who repeats the offense may be contacted.
 The student's account may be assessed \$150.00 for each additional infraction.
-Students who set off a fire alarm due to negligence and/or tampering with the equipment may be billed for the fees associated with resetting the alarm.
+Students who set off a fire alarm due to negligence and/or tampering with the equipment may be billed for the fees associated with resetting the alarm. - 8.6.

-8.6.
 Unapproved Items/Appliances: These items can generally produce enough heat to start a fire if used improperly, or sources of fuel in case of fire.
 Some examples include: Air conditioners, space heaters, oversized appliances.
 Students found responsible for unapproved items may be assessed a fine of up to \$150 per involved student.
 A complete list of unapproved items/appliances can be found on the DCL website.

+- 8.7 Hanging Items from Pipes: Hanging items from, or attaching items to, any exposed pipes as well as from any objects that support pipes, is strictly prohibited.
+Students found responsible for violating this section may be assessed a fine of up to \$150.00 per involved student per occurrence, in addition to being subject to Residence Probation or other actions. - 8.8 Obstruction of Ingress and/or Egress: Obstruction of means of ingress/ egress (means to enter or exit a room/building/space) is not permitted and can be dangerous and/or inhibit personnel/responders from rendering essential services.
+Impeding or blocking ingress or egress to or movement within and around campus buildings, classrooms, administrative offices, or other spaces is prohibited.
+The blocking of any stairs is prohibited.